IanAWatson/LillyMol/docs/Molecule_Tools/molecule_filter.md

 ```
 2144530 molecules had between 3 and 63 atoms.
 Average 24.3974
 ```
-This is processed in 112 seconds, including an xlogp cutoff, about 1.15M per second.
+This is processed in 89 seconds, including an alogp cutoff, about 25k per second.
 This is substantially faster than what we saw from Chembl.
 This is probably largely attributable to the differing atom counts between the two collections, 32.9 vs 24.4.